 Unfortunately, the Curator is right that copyfraud is standard operating procedure for libraries and archives.
 Still, I think it’s productive to point out the problem each time one encounters it; sooner or later, these institutions will start to get with the program.

 As an aside, the copyright status of this image is rather convoluted.
 The original is from 1881.
 The photographer, Herbert Rose Barraud, died in 1896.
-The version shown here is a postcard from 1908 or soon after, making it unquestionably public domain.
+The version shown here (originally; now lost) is a postcard from 1908 or soon after, making it unquestionably public domain.
 It comes from the delightful site Darwiniana, a catalog of the reproductions and reinterpretations of Darwin’s image that proliferated in the wake of his spreading fame.
 Apparently, when the image was “rediscovered” in a donation to the Huntington, they thought it had never been published and was one of but two copies; a short article about the photograph appeared in Scientific American in 1995.
 Had it actually never been published until then, it would arguably be under copyright until 2047 because of the awful Copyright Act of 1976.
 I say “arguably” because of the vague definition of “publish” and the rules for copyright transfer (“transfer of ownership of any material object that embodies a protected work does not of itself convey any rights in the copyright”) combined with the fact that another copy exists would seem to indicate that, at the very least, the Huntington has no place claming copyright.
 Paradoxically, publishing it for the first time in 1995 would have extended the copyright to 2047 but would have made the Huntington and/or Scientific American into violators of the copyright of whoever actually owned it (which would likely be indeterminable).
 But if it had remained unpublished, it would be public domain.
 I’m still unclear about whether it would have been public domain before 2002, when the perpetual copyright window of the 1976 law closed.

 UPDATE – My thanks to the others who’ve linked to and discussed this post: